bjss-data-academy/apache-spark-databricks/spark-sql.md

 ![Results of complex query](/images/complex-query.png)

-While contrived, this _could_ appear in real-life following ingestion of JSON structured data provided by a REST or GraphQL API.

-Our silver layer processing would want to work with that nested data to simplify access.
-Simplified results would populate the Gold layer tables.
+Our silver layer processing often deals with such situations.
+We ingest complex data structures in bronze, as that is their original format.
+Silver layer then transforms those structures to something easier for analytics to work with.

 ## Handling existing tables
 Sometimes a table already exists of the name we want to use.